QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/linux/index.md

 $ ls -la /etc/cron*
 ```

-It's worth noting that system-wide cron tasks and user created cron tasks are not stored in the same place.
-Only root can browse/list other users cron tasks.
+⚠️ It's worth noting that system-wide cron tasks and user-created cron tasks are not stored in the same place.
+Only root can browse/list other users' cron tasks.

 ```bash
 # tasks of the user 'root'